 What’s wrong with offshore payment processors?
 One problem you can encounter is the lack of support when there’s a problem.
 Unless your bank or credit union has a relationship with financial institutions in the offshore country, they might not be able to help you in the event of fraudulent charges.

 Another issue can arise if your bank is working to protect you from fraud.
 Most banks and credit unions flag purchases that are outside your normal activity.
 If it appears you’re suddenly buying groceries in the Caribbean or flowers from the Isle of Man, they could stop the transaction or block your card to protect you from what looks like fraud.
 You may even be contacted by your financial institution so that they can ask for further details about your purchase if it appears you’ve made a suspicious transaction.

-Just the explanation of a reverse ATM is confusing for most people.
+Just the explanation of a cashless ATM (or point of banking device) is confusing for most people.
 Imagine telling someone in any industry other than cannabis that they will do an ATM withdrawal that gives a slip of paper, which is then used to purchase product, and then get change back with the receipt.
 It’s bizarre and sounds inherently shady.
 But it can also get absurdly expensive.

 Whether you’re using an ATM at a dispensary, or a weird workaround payment scheme, you’ll want to be particularly vigilant to avoid skimming.
 Because these solutions are not necessarily used the way that creators intended, they might not be subject to the same degree of oversight or management.
 This means that a criminal could attach a card skimmer to an ATM without it being flagged as efficiently as mainstream ATMs.